Thanks to Our 2023 Sponsors!

 Policies regarding Children’s Activities

-- Children must be picked up at the specified location by 10 p.m. both nights.
+- Children must be picked up at the specified location by 10 p.m. on both nights.

-- Children registering for the MHA activities must remain on property during these activities and their parents must be guests of the Grand Hotel.
-During the children’s activities, parents must be on the Grand Hotel property (includes the Jockey Club and the Gate House.)
+- Children registering for the MHA activities must remain on the property during these activities and their parents must be guests of the Grand Hotel.
+During the children’s activities, parents must be on the Grand Hotel property (which includes the Jockey Club and the Gatehouse.)